bxb100/action-upload-webdav/README.md

   action upload-webdav
 </h1>
 <p align="center">
-A Github Action for uploading files to a [WebDAV](http://www.webdav.org/) server
+A Github Action for uploading files to a <a href="http://www.webdav.org/">WebDAV</a> server
 </p>

 ## :cartwheeling: Usage